 - MA Fordham University (2002)

-Mrs. Dekajlo became fascinated with the study of Theology when she was an undergrad student in Forham University.
+Mrs. Dekajlo became fascinated with the study of Theology when she was an undergrad student in Fordham University.
 At Fordham College at Lincoln Center, she earned a B.A. in Religious Studies.
 A Hebrew Scriptures professor inspired her to continue to do graduate work, and she got her M.A. in Old Testament Theology from the Fordham Graduate School of Arts & Sciences.
+Till this day, she is happiest when the topic of her class includes the Bible!

 - BA Daugavpild Pedagogical University, Latvia (1998)